ontio/Anniversary/README.md

 1. All developers can continue to sign up and submit their solutions, including the first-round winners.
 2. If the optimal results in this round are better than the last round, then the developers will win the entire reward pool, instead of the 60% rewards in the last round.

-If you have any questions, please ask us on [Ontology Discord] (https://discord.gg/4TQujHj).
+If you have any questions, please ask us on [Ontology Discord](https://discord.gg/4TQujHj).